-In summary, by including strong correlations in GW calculations on tungsten-doped VO$_{2}$ it becomes evident that doping carriers into the band insulating VO$_{2}$ structure results in a switch to Mott insulating behaviour.
-The added electron inhabits the conduction band minima, and strong local correlations in \textbf{k}-space split these minima from the rest of the bands, while a concurrent disruption of the Peierls pairing created by the dopant atom results in them combining with the original valence band into a broad, mixed Peierls/Hubbard band.
-The data suggests that any modification of the pure VO$_{2}$ structure which results in an increase in electron number will create a Mott insulating defect band in which the Peierls pairing is disrupted, and the structure seeks to minimise correlations by symmetrising the hopping distances around the defect.
-Therefore, non-stoichiometric structures of VO$_{2}$ will exhibit a mixed band/Mott insulating character.
+In summary, by including strong correlations in GW calculations on tungsten-doped VO$_{2}$ it becomes evident that doping carriers into the band insulating VO$_{2}$ structure results in a switch to Mott insulating behavior.
+The added electron occupies the conduction band minima, and strong local correlations in \textbf{k}-space split these minima from the rest of the bands, while a concurrent disruption of the Peierls pairing created by the dopant atom results in them combining with the original valence band into a broad lower Hubbard band.
+The data suggests that a modification of the pure VO$_{2}$ structure which results in an increase in electron number will create a Mott insulating defect band in which the Peierls pairing is disrupted, and the structure seeks to minimize correlations by symmetrizing the hopping distances around the defect.